The Church of Santa Maria Novella & Museum

 The Grand Cloister

-Starting in 2013, however, the city has come to an agreement with the Carabinieri to allow special openings throughout the year so that this great area can be visited by Florentines and visitors alike.
+Starting in 2013, the city came to an agreement with the Carabinieri to allow special openings throughout the year so that this great area can be visited by Florentines and visitors alike.
+The special openings continue in 2014: you can find all of the dates here!

 About Lourdes Flores